 The Elevance biorefinery produces multiple high-value chemicals and advanced biofuels streams similar to petroleum-based refineries.
 Elevance’s low-pressure, low-temperature process, however, uses Nobel Prize-winning innovations in metathesis catalysis that consumes significantly less energy and reduces greenhouse gas (GHG) emissions by 50 percent compared to petrochemical technologies.
 A highly efficient, selective catalyst is used to break down natural oils and recombine fragments resulting in a process with lower source pollution, production costs and capital expenditures than petrochemical refineries.
 Further, each of the feedstocks used can be sourced locally, enabling Elevance and its customers to reduce the carbon footprint across the entire supply chain.

-Our manufacturing pathway enables a significant reduction of costs through scale, using relatively capex-light stills/reactors rather than the massive chemical facilities utilized for traditional petrochemical production.
+Our manufacturing pathway enables a significant reduction of costs through scale and using relatively capex-light processing equipment rather than the massive chemical facilities utilized for traditional petrochemical production.
 Even greater cost efficiency is achieved through retrofitting or repurposing of existing biodiesel plants.